N13L5A97/weekly-nerd-blog/docs/robert-spier.md

 # Robert Spier

-## Wie is robert?
+## Who is Robert?

-Works as creative technologist for the digital factory team at Deloitte NL.
-Studied mediavormgeving, cmd at hva and information systems at uva.
-Worked at web developer at Booreiland, creative producer in the nightlife for 10+ years, worked at lecturer at hva.
+Robert works as creative technologist for the digital factory team at Deloitte NL.
+He studied Media Design, Cumminication and Multimedia Design (CMD) and Information Systems, worked as web developer at Booreiland, creative producer in the nightlife for 10+ years and as lecturer at the university of Applied Sciences in Amsterdam.

 ## Creative Technologist (Digital Superhero)
-ME

-- front-end development
-- onderzoek naar emergin technologies
-- kwalitatief onderzoek
-- manage stakeholders
-- creative solutions
-- automate everything

-Heel veel teams. lege gaten in de agenda is voornamelijk dingen onderzoeken.

-### How

-HTML, CSS, JS
-Vite and Svelte(kit)
-Angular, .NET/NodeJS and Azure magic stuff using several REst API's

-### Headstart

-Chatgpt binnen deloitte.
-Robert bouwt de interface hierban

-### William

-deep fake de oprichter van Deloitte.
+As Creative Technologist Robert researches emerging technologies.
+He makes creative front-end solutions, does qualitative research, manages stakeholders and automates basically everything.
+He has a lot of meetings and he uses the time in between to do his own research.

+At Deloitte he build the interface of their "chat gpt".
+He also deep faked the creator of Deloitte.

-## you
+## About You

-Sommige willen creative developer worden, etisch hacker of fylosoof.
-CMD is de ideale springplank om alles te worden dat te maken heeft mensen.

-- design agency?
-- start up
-- freelance
-- webshop
-- corporate

-- write code all day?
-- talk with clients
-- do research
-- manage stuff
-- do something totally different

-Do something you like!
+Some of us want to be creative developer, ethical hacker of philosopher.
+Robert says that CMD is the ideal start to become everything that has to do with humans.
+You can work at a design agency, start up, web shop, a corporate business of as freelancer.
+You can write code all day, talk with clients, do research or manage "stuff" or do something totally different.
+But the most important thing is you should do something you like.

-## us
+## About Us

-- start at internship
-- go for job hunt
-- find yourself somewhere
-- study
-- traineeship
-- no clue/ we'll see

-What did other students do?
- 4 stereotipials

- Detachering:
+What should you do after CMD?
+Work at your internship?, go for a job hunt, find yourself somewhere, do another study, start a traineeship or maybe you'll see after you're done.
+Robert asked a couple alumni what they did after finishing at CMD and this where 4 stereotypical answers with what they use for tech stack and what they earn:

+ Secondment:
  Angular + Tailwind
  3000.-

- Traineeship (finance)
+ Traineeship (finance):
  Vue+Bootstrap
  2900.-

- Freelance/Design Studio
+ Freelance/Design Studio:
  React/NExt + Sanity
  2100.- (80€ per uur)

- Full Service agency (smart TV apps)
+ Full Service agency (smart TV apps):
  SvelteKit+Vite
  2600.-

-### 5 points

-- Landschap (Sector)
-Inflation
-job roles
+## The Money

-"It's your responsibility to stay up to date in order to respond to these changes"
+Robert told us that there are a lot of things that have influence on our working environment, salary and benefits.
+It's our responsibility to stay up to date in order to respond to all those changes.
+But is salary everything you get?
+You can also have less money but a lot of benefits.
+What is worth more?

-- learn fundamentals
-- remain curious
-- stay informed
-- enjoy discovering

-- The Type of Employer

-Freelancing
-traineeship
-detachering
-design studio
-full-service
-in-house services

-"all of these have their own advantages and downsides"

-- The Stack

-"the favoriete programeertaal van de gene die daar is begonnen" You can learn everything once you know the basics.

-most populair:

-- nodeJS
-- React
-- jQuery
-- Express
-- Angular
-- Vue

-### The Money

-money v/s benefits

-- rijskosten
-- uitjes
-- vakantiedagen
-- lunch
-- pensioen
-- etc.

-#### bruto/netto

-Als je het hebt over salaris heb je het eigenlijk altijd over bruto voor 40 u/pw hoeveel hou je over als de belasting er vanaf gaat. van 3800 hou je 2900 over.

-#### What is a good salary?
+### What is a good salary?

-- Discuss with each other
-- Use the internet / apply to jobs
-- Calculate your monthly costs
+When you're talking about salary you actually always talk about the salary without tax deduction for 40 hours per week.
+How much do you have left after the tax is deducted?
+Robert believes we should discuss with each other about our salary, be open, use the internet and calculate your monthly costs to find the salary that suits you.

-Normalize talking about what you should earn.
+"Normalize talking about what you should earn."

-" a normal salary is what you can do, combined with how your peers are being evaluated and how much...

-#### What about benefits
+### What about benefits

-- travel reimbursement
-- vacation money
-- pension building
-- development budget
-- bonus
-- profit sharing (winst wordt verdeeld)
-- stock options
-- flexible budget
-- a car?

-Balance
+Sometimes a job doesn't pay that much but they can lure you in with amazing benefits.
+With benefits you can think of travel reimbursement, team outings, lunch, vacation days, pension building a company car, profit sharing, stock options or a bonus.

+The question is what is worth more?
+Money or the benefits?
+Robert says it is the balance between those two.

 ### The Vibe

-als werk niet leuk is is het het dan wel waard?

-Immaterial recognition

-- Leave early on a friday
-- awesome collegues + mentoring
-- fun outings and drinks
-- close to home
+Alongside the money and the benefits you can ask yourself, if you just enjoy working there is the money that important?
+And if you get paid a LOT but you don't like your work, is it still worth it?

+Next to the money and benefits you can also have immaterial recognition.
+This can include leaving early on fridays, amazing colleagues and mentoring, nice outings or that it may be close to your home.

 "benefits are not a substitute to a fair and honest salary combined with realistic expectations of a junior"

-## Conclusie
+## Conclusion

-- discuss your benefits with classmates
+- Discuss your benefits with classmates
-- do your own research
+- Do your own research
-- it's okay to say no to a company
+- It's okay to say no to a company

-- "It's your job, you will fo there every day.
+- "It's your job, you will go there every day.
 Have fun and feel recognized.
-Thay's the most important part"
+That's the most important part"
+- Do something you like